v-abtan/FAQPlus/Wiki/Troubleshooting.md

 Exception calling "AcquireAccessToken" with "1" argument(s): "multiple_matching_tokens_detected: The cache contains multiple tokens satisfying the requirements

 **Fix**: This means user is logged-in with multiple accounts in the current powershell session.
-Close the shell window and open a new one."
+Close the shell window and open a new one.
+If issue persists, please run this command in terminal "Clear-AzContext", then confirm by entering Y and run deployment again.

 **4. Azure AD app permission consent error**